Relic gravitational waves from primordial gravitational collapses

-where the initial curvature $K(r)$ encodes the information of curvature perturbations~\cite{Hidalgo:2008mv, Musco:2018rwt} that further induce density perturbations.
-In this \textit{Letter}, we simply follow the conventional treatment by adopting a Gaussian profile for the initial curvature perturbation,

-where $r_m$ is the length scale of the perturbation and $\mathcal{A}$ denotes its peak amplitude.
-The curvature perturbation can induce density contrast $\delta_m \equiv \delta(r_m, t_m)$ at the horizon crossing time $t_{m}$ via $\delta_m = \frac{3(1+\omega)}{e(5+3\omega)}\mathcal{A}r_m^2$~\cite{Musco:2018rwt}.
-With the above initial profile, the threshold for PBH formation is $\delta_c \simeq 0.4977$ in the radiation-dominated (RD) era with $\omega=1/3$ as obtained in our accompanying long paper~\cite{Ning:2025ogq}, which numerically evolves the density perturbation collapse for the first time in the long-time limit.
+where $\zeta(r)$ encodes the information of the initial curvature perturbations that further induce density perturbations.} In this \textit{Letter}, we simply follow the conventional treatment by adopting a Gaussian profile for the initial curvature perturbation,\black{ } where $r_m$ is the length scale of the perturbation and \black{$\mu$} denotes its peak amplitude. \black{The curvature perturbation can induce density contrast \black{$\delta_m \equiv \delta(t_m)$} at the horizon crossing time $t_{m}$ via \black{$\delta_m = 4\frac{3(1+\omega)}{5+3\omega}\mu e^{-1}(1 - \mu e^{-1})$~\cite{Musco:2018rwt}.}} With the above initial profile, the threshold for PBH formation is \black{$\mu_c \simeq 0.79579$ in the radiation-dominated (RD) era with $\omega=1/3$ as obtained in Ref.~\cite{Ning:2025yvj}, which corresponds to $\delta_c \simeq 0.552132$}.
 We modify the code developed in Ref.~\cite{Escriva:2019nsa} and perform all of our simulations in the RD era, but the generalization to other $\omega$ should be straightforward.

-Some typical snapshots of our simulations with initial condition $r_m = 10 r_H$ ($r_H$ is the initial Hubble horizon) are shown in Fig.~\ref{fig:simulation} from top down for the sub-critical ($\delta_m=0.3$), near-critical ($\delta_m = 0.5$), and super-critical ($ \delta_m=0.55$) collapse cases.
+Some typical snapshots of our simulations with initial condition $r_m = 10 r_H$ ($r_H$ is the initial Hubble horizon) are shown in Fig.~\ref{fig:simulation} from top down for the sub-critical (\black{$\mu=0.4$}), near-critical (\black{$\mu=0.8$}), and super-critical (\black{$\mu=0.9$}) collapse cases.
 The corresponding radial profiles are shown in Fig.~\ref{fig:profiles} for the density contrast (top row) and comoving velocity normalized by the background fluid velocity (bottom row) in the sub-critical (left column), near-critical (middle column), and super-critical (right column) cases, respectively.
 Both quantities are expressed in terms of comoving radial coordinates.
-The shape of the sound shell depends on the amplitude of the perturbation $\delta_m$ at horizon reentry.
+The shape of the sound shell depends on the amplitude of the perturbation \black{$\mu$} at horizon reentry.
 A sub-critical or near-critical case will lead to sound waves with both overdense and underdense shells, for the fluid pressure gradient is large enough to push the fluid away.
 A super-critical case will only admit an underdense shell.